 in the ESL Classroom

 As much as the littles (and even not-so-littles) love Halloween, it can get pretty tedious making the same old skele-pumpki-spiders every year.
 Luckily, ever since Disney´s gorgeous film Coco topped the box office a few years ago, Día de los Muertos is becoming more and more known in pop culture, making students even more keen to learn about it.

-Coming from Los Angeles, I’ve always been mesmerized by the colorful Día de los Muertos celebrations that are held all around the city and throughout SoCal.
+Born and raised in Los Angeles, I’ve always been mesmerized by the colorful Día de los Muertos celebrations that are held all around the city and throughout SoCal.
 Brightly painted calaveras and the powdery sweetness of freshly baked pan de muerto.
 The intoxicating aroma of thousands of marigolds decorating elaborate altars dedicated to loved ones and the soundtrack of traditional rancheros.
 It all brings back happy memories of blistery October nights at the annual festivals in Santa Ana and Olvera Street in the heart of DTLA, and it´s definitely something I enjoy sharing with the little Spanish señoritas and señoritos.

 The role of the Language Assistant in Spain (and in many foreign English teaching posts) defines us as cultural ambassadors.
 Coming from the American southwest, I firmly believe that our culture is not made up of just candy corn and Easter eggs, but more importantly the various textures of many backgrounds woven together that make our corner of the world so richly cultured and colorful.
 Especially when teaching in countries with less diversity, I think it’s imperative that we make an effort to showcase our rich cultural diversity.
 Introducing students to new and exciting celebrations encourages curiosity and respect for cultures that they likely aren’t very familiar with.